reyllama/conpro/README.md

   year = {2018}
 }
 ```
-You can find further details on [our project page](https://avg.is.tuebingen.mpg.de/research_projects/convergence-and-stability-of-gan-training).
+You can find further details on [our project page](https://avg.is.tuebingen.mpg.de/research_projects/convergence-and-stability-of-gan-training). -->

 # Usage
 First download your data and put it into the `./data` folder.
+We mainly use [Animal-Face Dataset](https://data.mendeley.com/datasets/z3x59pv4bz/3).

+Note that we simulate incremental few-shot setting by sampling 7 random classes (Bear, Cat, Cow, Deer, Elephant, Lion, Wolf).
+Arrange your dataset sub-directories and pass the structure in to the `configs/config.yaml` under `data/train_dir`.

 To train a new model, first create a config script similar to the ones provided in the `./configs` folder.
 You can then train you model using
 ```